HarshTiwari-err/TODO_MERN_APP/README.md

 A MERN-based todo app with user authentication and authorization for secure task management and user-specific access control.

 ## Things To Know
+### If page is not responding try again in 1 minute (It is because of render coldstart)<br/>
-Change MONGODBURI in ./server env file to your own MongoDB account.
+Change MONGODBURI in ./server env file to your own MongoDB account.<br/>
 In deployed frontend signup may respond slow for the first time because of Render service.

 ## DEMO ACCOUNT